FTA receiver

 A free-to-air or FTA Receiver is a satellite television receiver designed to receive unencrypted broadcasts.
-Modern decoders are typically compliant with the MPEG-2/DVB-S and more recently the MPEG-4/DVB-S2 standard for digital television, while older FTA receivers relied on analog satellite transmissions which have declined rapidly in recent years.
+Modern decoders are typically compliant with the MPEG-4/DVB-S2 standard and formerly the MPEG-2/DVB-S standard, while older FTA receivers relied on analog satellite transmissions which have declined rapidly in recent years.

 Uses

 Mainstream broadcast programming

 In some countries, it is common for mainstream broadcasters to broadcast their channels over satellite as FTA.
 Most notably, in the German-speaking countries, most of the main terrestrial broadcasters, such as ARD Das Erste and ZDF offer FTA satellite broadcasts, as do some of the more recent satellite rivals such as Sat.1 and RTL.
 The satellites on which these channels broadcast, at Astra's 19.2° ea position, are receivable throughout most of Europe.

 In the UK, all the original five terrestrial broadcasters, BBC One, BBC Two, ITV, Channel 4, and Five broadcast FTA on digital satellite in some form.